Table of Contents

 He did not sleep for twenty-four hours.
 So, here, we have a quantifier sitting before a noun to tell us quantity, quite an easy idea.

-There are other types of Quantifiers, here they are listed:
+There are other types of Quantifiers, enlisted below:

 These are called indefinite determiners.
 Because they tell us about quantity but don’t tell us the exact amount.
 That’s why they’re called indefinite.
 Remember, these are also quantifiers.

 He slept for several hours.
 So, the determiner ‘several’ (which is a quantifier) sits before the noun hours to give us information about quantity.